-I have been an author on over 50 peer-reviewed academic publications, on topics as diverse as drug safety, the heart, motion capture, and non-verbal behaviour.
-These are driven by my scientific interests at the time.
+I have been an author on over 70 peer-reviewed academic publications, on topics as diverse as trustworthiness, computer interaction, drug safety, the heart, motion capture, and non-verbal behaviour.
+These are driven by my scientific interests, which seem to expand daily.

 My short writings and journalism have ranged from a column on body language for Total Politics magazine, scientific commentary on recent news stories, such as the scientists who announced they had discovered the ten most annoying noises in the UK, and study guides for students on the body and physiology.
 For information about the confidential scientific reports I write for clients, see my consulting page.